anubhavanonymous/HostOnion/README.md

 ## 💡Pro tip
-* `Replace the HTML file with your own to get your webpage hosted on Darkweb !!`
+* `Replace the HTML file with your own to get your webpage hosted on Deepweb !!`